Antsevs/AdventOfCode2023/README.md

    ```bash
    git clone https://github.com/Antsevs/2023AdventCode.git
 	```
-   //Open the project in your IDE of choice (Intellij, Eclipse, etc.)
+   /* Open the project in your IDE of choice (Intellij, Eclipse, etc.)
-   //Explore the solutions in src/adventCode2023
+   /* Explore the solutions in src/adventCode2023

 ## Project Structure